'Bachelor in Paradise' star DeMario Jackson: My character has been 'assassinated'

 Gwyneth Paltrow, Jessica Alba, will i. am, Gary V talk about ‘Planet of the Apps’

 Season 4 of “Bachelor in Paradise” was scheduled to premiere Aug.
-8.
+8 on ABC.